icebert04/icebert04.github.io/_posts/2019-6-7-why-i-created-perlwat.md

 Thus, making our place a much better place to live in.

 Every day,  we will broadcast the brighter side of the Philippines.
 Everything will be real!
 We will show Real People, Real Places, and Real Stories.
-Unlike with Friendillion, where it's purpose is a personal journal of mine meeting new interesting people.
+Unlike with **"Friendillion"**, where it's purpose is a personal journal of mine meeting new interesting people.
 PerlWat is a lot different.
 It's a journal for everybody.
 A chronicle for every Filipino who's craving for more good news and inspiring stories from Batanes all the way to Tawi-Tawi.

 It's not just going to be me.
 It will also be composed of you, him, her, them, they, Ate, Kuya, Mang Ernesto, Ka-Linda, and any other fellow Filipino.